rbanffy/altair-z3plus/README.md

 docker run -p 8823:8823 rbanffy/altair-z3plus
 ```

 When the service comes up, it listens to port 8823.
-The emulated machine boots under CP/M Plus.
-In order to start MP/M, the first user to connect (running `telnet localhost 8823`) needs to run the MPM.COM program, which loads and starts the MP/M II environment:
+The emulated machine boots under CP/M Plus and the user needs to start Z3PLUS manually:

 ```plain